Cordel literature: Authors

-Some of the main authors from the past are Leandro Gomes de Barros (1865–1918) and João Martins de Athayde (1880–1959).
+Two notable Cordel authors from the past are Leandro Gomes de Barros (1865–1918) and João Martins de Athayde (1880–1959).

-Today some Cordel Literature authors as Marcelo Soares, Davi Teixeira, Meca Moreco and Altair Leal are keeping this popular expression alive.
-Those writers and other authors are helping to show the importance of popular art to Brazil and to the world.
+Today, popular Cordel authors, such as Marcelo Soares, Davi Teixeira, Meca Moreco and Altair Leal, keep this tradition alive.
+These writers, among many lesser-known Cordel authors, help to show the importance of popular art to Brazil and to the world.

 There are a lot of not-well-known cordel authors in Brazil, although there are still chapbooks that tell widely known old tales, even reinvented, in a new context.
-See as an example a masterpiece of the past decades: A Chegada de Lampião no Inferno (The Arrival of Lampião in Hell) by José Pacheco, as well as today's A Chegada de Lula no Inferno (The Arrival of Lula in Hell); besides "classics", living folk poetry say to us much both about cordel and its strong roots in the everyday life of the people and its place in Brazilian culture as a whole.
+Two examples include A Chegada de Lampião no Inferno (The Arrival of Lampião in Hell) by José Pacheco, as well as A Chegada de Lula no Inferno (The Arrival of Lula in Hell).
+Besides "classics", living folk poetry tells us much both about cordel and its strong roots in the everyday life of the people and its place in Brazilian culture as a whole.